seraogianluca/RoomBooking/docs/Tutorial.md

 ## 4. Simple CRUD operations

+In the following we will explain woth two short examples how to make **CRUD** operations on related entities.

 ![CRUD](/schemas/task1/CRUD.png)

 The commands corresponding to these operations in MySQL are `INSERT` (adds new records), `SELECT` (selects existing records), `UPDATE` (modifies existing records) and `DELETE` (removes tables or records in a table).